lucidrains/lie-transformer-pytorch/README.md

 ## Todo

-- [ ] Figure out location based attention as described in section 3.2 - any help is appreciated here
+- [ ] Figure out location based attention as described in section 3.2

+I think it may be as simple as https://github.com/lucidrains/lie-transformer-pytorch/blob/main/lie_transformer_pytorch/lie_transformer_pytorch.py#L244-L247 .
+Welcoming any feedback

 ## Credit